The Design Home is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Backyard Office vs Office Shed

 If “office shed” sounds low-brow to you, well just know that it’s a term that will greatly help you narrow down your search.
+These are often called backyard office pods as well, which has a much cooler-sounding connotation.

-Given the pandemic has sprung up on us, we’re assuming most people want something ready to go – a plug and play backyard office that doesn’t require permits, contractors, and months of planning.
+Given the pandemic has sprung upon us, we’re assuming most people want something ready to go – a plug-and-play backyard office that doesn’t require permits, contractors, and months of planning.

 The best bet is prefab office sheds that can either be shipped for you to set up on your own, or pros can do it for you in under a few days.